How long are your courses?

 Is it possible to visit your location?

 Yes!
-Our address is 913 NE 4th Avenue in Ft.
+Our address is 1024 NE 43rd Court in Ft.
 Lauderdale, Florida.
 We’re 6 miles from Fort Lauderdale Airport and 2.5 miles from the beach.
-We are located just south of Sunrise Boulevard and just west of US1/Federal Highway.
 We are open Monday to Friday from 8:00am to 5:00pm.

 Are there hotels or boarding accommodations available?